 Here’s a quick rundown of what we’re doing to try to heal our cavities and remineralize our teeth:

-- Low phytic acid diet: I’m not gonna lie, it’s no fun to feed kids a diet that’s low in phytic acid because you need to eliminate or seriously limit grains.
+- Low phytic acid diet: I’m not gonna lie, it’s no fun to feed kids a diet that’s low in phytic acid, because it means you need to eliminate or seriously limit grains.
 Most kids are happy to live without beans and nuts, but imagine a world without burgers and pizza.
 (Focus on what they can have: my kids love this grain free Paleo Chicken Nuggets recipe!)

 - Oil pulling with coconut oil: I oil pull twice a day for 20 minutes each time.
 It’s really hard for kids to oil pull for that long.
-Jameson can oil pull for 5 minutes with a couple drops of peppermint oil added.
+Jameson can oil pull for 5–10 minutes at age 10, but smaller kids may not be able to make it that long.
 Do something distracting with your kids while they’re oil pulling, and don’t let them near the carpet (in case they drool, gag, or laugh)!
-We toss a stuffed animal back and forth to pass the time until the buzzer goes off.
+We toss a stuffed animal back and forth across the kitchen to pass the time until the buzzer goes off.

 - Brushing teeth in the morning and before bed: I’m supervising Jameson’s brushing, and even helping her brush her teeth as needed.

 - Flossing teeth: The easiest way to help kids floss is to have them lie down so you can see all their teeth and floss for them.
 The pre-strung flossers do make it easier for kids to learn to floss their own teeth.

 - Probiotics: Everyone in our family takes this probiotic every day, plus these chewable probiotics as needed for gas, overeating, or a queasy tummy.